cjus/hydra-aws-docker-article/README2.md

 ## A quick test drive

-To try all of this out, you'll need to obtain the IP address of your Amazon ALB from the AWS dashboard.
+To try all of this out, you'll need to obtain the DNS address of your Amazon ALB from the AWS dashboard.

 <img src="./EC2_AEB_Console.png" alt="networks" width="700px" />